cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

-Override matching DNS queries with a hostname.
+Defines a hostname for override, for the matching DNS queries.

+Settable only for `dns` rules with the action set to `override`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#override_host ZeroTrustGatewayPolicy#override_host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#override_host ZeroTrustGatewayPolicy#override_host}

 ---